lilin90/lilin90.github.io/content/english/blog/technical-writer-effective-engineer-insights.md

 In the daily work of Technical Writers, there are plenty of repetitive and mechanical tasks.
 Over the years, the documentation team I help lead has introduced automation at many stages of the documentation workflow.
 And with AI continuing to evolve, there's even more we can explore.

 Our automation toolkit includes shell scripts, Python scripts, GitHub Actions, browser extensions, and custom-built tools.
-Some of these are open source—feel free to check them out:
+Some of these are open source — feel free to check them out:

 - [GitHub: pingcap/docs/scripts](https://github.com/pingcap/docs/tree/master/scripts)
 - [GitHub: pingcap/docs/.github/workflows](https://github.com/pingcap/docs/tree/master/.github/workflows)